-Day-trading involves long hours spent in front of live charts with lots of real-time trading decisions that need to be made.
+Day-trading involves long hours spent in front of live charts with lots of real-time trading decisions to be made.

-It requires attention on a daily basis and intra-day transactions that need to be finely tuned so that spread and transaction costs don’t eat away profits.
+It requires attention to detail on a daily basis and intra-day transactions that need to be finely tuned so that spreads and transaction costs don’t eat away profits.

 It’s difficult to do for those who are trying to trade while holding down full-time jobs, or if other demands clash with the timing of market sessions.

-So, is there another way, a trading approach that requires less time spent in front of screens?
+So, is there another way to trade, an approach that requires less time spent in front of screens?

 Yes, there is—it’s called swing trading.